mims-harvard/ProCyon/README.md

 speed of your internet connection for downloading packages.

 In addition to the package code, ProCyon also requires pre-trained weights for associated models (e.g. Llama-3, ESM2) as well as access to the ProCyon-Instruct dataset.
+You'll need to request access to the LLaMA-3 model through the model page [here](https://huggingface.co/meta-llama/Meta-Llama-3-8B).
+These dependencies
-These dependencies will all be stored in a single directory, which we denote `DATA_DIR`.
+will all be stored in a single directory, which we denote `DATA_DIR`.

 ```